suewen70/luuyin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi!
-I am Lu, currently a Ph.D. candidate of machine learning in the data mining group at the Eindhoven University of Technology (TU/e), the Netherlands, under the supervision of [Mykola Pechenizkiy](https://www.win.tue.nl/~mpechen/) and [Vlado Menkovski ](https://vlamen.github.io/).
+Greetings!
+I'm Lu, currently a researcher interning at <font color=009f06>Google's NYC office</font>.
+I am also serving as a Postdoctoral fellow at Eindhoven University of Technology (TU/e), located in the beautiful Netherlands.

-Before moving to the Netherlands, I obtained my master's and bachelor's degrees at the [Harbin Institute of Technology](https://en.wikipedia.org/wiki/Harbin_Institute_of_Technology).
+I hold a Ph.D. degree in the data mining group in TU/e, where I was fortunate to be supervised by the esteemed professors [Mykola Pechenizkiy](https://www.win.tue.nl/~mpechen/) and [Vlado Menkovski ](https://vlamen.github.io/).
+Before that, I obtained my master's and bachelor's degrees at the [Harbin Institute of Technology](https://en.wikipedia.org/wiki/Harbin_Institute_of_Technology).

 My research interests include model efficiency , data efficiency and knowledge elicitation and representation.

+Feel free to reach out if you'd like to discuss anything with me :)